 Facility Risk Assessment for an Active Shooter/Hostile Event Response (ASHER) Program

-Markel’s Camp Safety 1st Award survey continues to identify camp security as a concern expressed by our camp policyholders.
-Many of the responses ask for resources to help support a camp’s readiness to handle an active shooter or trespasser that enters camp with ill intent.
+Markel clients continue to identify security as a concern.
+To help support your readiness to handle an active shooter or trespasser that enters your business with ill intent.
 One of the most important steps for programs to take is to consult with your local law enforcement authority to address local resources and strategies that may be specific to your jurisdiction.

 According to the NFPA 3000 (PS) – Standard for an Active Shooter/Hostile Event Response (ASHER) Program 2018, for each identified at-risk location, the following information shall be considered in the risk assessment and made available to the Authority Having Jurisdiction (AHJ).